 Scam alert

-We have been notified that an unaffiliated company "GTravel Service" is contacting participants about alleged accommodation bookings for the workshop.
+We have been notified that unaffiliated companies such as "GTravel Service" or "Royal Visit" are contacting participants about alleged accommodation bookings for the workshop.
 Please note that this is a scam, and you will not be contacted by any third party on our behalf.